edniescior/dogberry/docs/DOCKER.md

 You will first need to format this data into insert statements by executing the `testdata.MovieDataLoader` object.
 It will generate the CQL file below.
 The CQL file will truncate the tables first, so it may be executed multiple times without fear of data corruption.

-To load the test data:
+Once you have generated the CQL file, run this to load the test data:

 ```
 $ docker exec -i -t docker_dogberry-cassandra_1 cqlsh -f '/resources_test/data/insert_eav_test.cql'